What is PCOS?

 Environmental: Create a Healthy Home

 - Remove all pesticides and herbicides both inside and outside the home.
 Even permethins, which are a popular alternative, are not safe.
-Instead, choose non toxic alternatives..
-Add link to our pesticide alternatives
+Instead, choose non toxic alternatives.
+Find pesticide alternatives here.

 - Cleaning and body care products with synthetic fragrances (containing the word “fragrance” or “parfum” in the ingredient list) act as hormone disruptors.
 Use Branch Basics or a pure soap that is free of synthetic fragrances for the home and body instead.
 Take a look at our favorite non-toxic personal care products.